Can I Get Chest Pain From Anxiety?

 • Cardiac reasons for anxiety-induced chest pain are caused directly by the functioning of the heart organ.
 This means that the heart muscle is contracting and straining, and you feel the pain in your chest due to the heart’s strain.
 This tight contraction is often caused by hyperventilation, which is fast and shallow breathing that doesn’t bring enough oxygen into the lungs.
 This could be a typical physical response to an anxiety attack.

 • Non-cardiac reasons for anxiety-induced chest pain usually originate in the musculoskeletal system or esophagus.
 This means that even though you feel the chest pain near your heart, the pain itself is actually caused by muscles near the throat or along the intercostal chest contracting.
 These contractions are also often caused by hyperventilation.
 This is a precise instance of chest pain caused by anxiety.
 While an anxiety disorder can cause cardiac and non-cardiac chest pain, it can be important to note that hyperventilation also often plays a role.
-Being mindful of hyperventilation can be an effective way to predict future episodes of anxiety-induced chest pain.
+Being mindful of hyperventilation and its impact on your heart rate can be an effective way to predict future episodes of anxiety-induced chest pain.

 Anxiety-induced chest pain vs. heart attack

 If you’re prone to anxiety-induced chest pain, it can be crucial to know the difference between anxiety attack symptoms and heart attack symptoms.
-Understanding these differences can prompt you to act and save your life since cardiac issues need to be handled quickly.
+Understanding the differences between these health conditions can prompt you to act and save your life since cardiac issues, like a heart attack, need to be handled quickly.

 Getty/AnnaStills